 1: The project scope will be more precise, which helps us deliver a more accurate estimate to the client.

-Every client we work wants to know with a reasonable degree of certainty how long it will take for us to build an application, and how much it will cost.
+Every client we work with wants to know with a reasonable degree of certainty how long it will take for us to build an application, and how much it will cost.

 Most firms in our industry will just shoot from the hip to get the project, then ask for budget extensions later in the development process, because their estimations were half complete.